G-Research/spark-dgraph-connector/CONTRIBUTING.md

 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
 * If the problem is related to working with files (e.g. opening and editing files), **does the problem happen for all files and projects or only some?** Does the problem happen only when working with local or remote files (e.g. on network drives), with files of a specific type (e.g. only Scala or Python files), with large files or files in a specific encoding?
 Is there anything else special about the files you are using?

-4. Include details about your configuration and environment:

-* **What's the name and version of the OS you're using**?
-* **Are you running SDC in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?

 ### Feature requests